HL7/US-Core/input/pagecontent/general-guidance.md

 ### Missing Data

-If the source system does not have data for an element <span class="bg-success" markdown="1">with a minimum cardinality = 0 (including elements labeled *Must Support*), the data element **MAY**</span> be omitted from the resource.
+There are situations when information on a particular data element is missing and the source system does not know reason for the absence of data.
+If the source system does not have data for an element with a minimum cardinality = 0 (including elements labeled *Must Support*), the data element is omitted from the resource.
 If the source system does not have data for a *Mandatory* element (in other words, where the minimum cardinality is > 0), the core specification provides guidance which is summarized below:
+{:.new-content}

 1. For *non-coded* data elements, use the [DataAbsentReason Extension] in the data type
   - Use the code `unknown` - The value is expected to exist but is not known.